Cyberlorians/Articles/SC-730-Cybersecurity-Business-Professional-Study-Guide.md

 Best answer pattern: Do not reply, click, or open attachments.
 Report using the approved channel, such as Outlook's Report button, help desk, or incident form.

+Link-reading trick: the visible text is not enough.
+A link that says `microsoft.com` can point somewhere else.
+In exam wording, "hover over the link" usually means inspect the real destination.
+If the destination is unexpected, shortened, misspelled, or unrelated, do not use it.

+Attachment trick: an expected business process can still be suspicious when the file is unexpected, password-protected, macro-enabled, or arrives from a lookalike sender.
+Verify first.

 ### Malware Indicators

 Common signs of malware or infection: